 Let There Be Graphics

-The plain text canvas of early computer adventures isn’t the summit of the rising video game industry.
-In 1979, Roberta Williams is a housewife with two kids, living in Simi Valley, California.
-Her husband Ken is a programmer at Informatics in Los Angeles, working on large mainframe computers.
-One evening, working at home on a terminal hooked up to the computer at work, Ken fires up Microsoft’s version of Crowther and Woods’ Adventure aka Colossal Cave game and shows it to Roberta.
-She is instantly hooked, obsessively playing the game to its conclusion.
-Ken purchases an Apple II computer in 1980, with the intention of creating a FORTRAN compiler for the machine and selling it to Apple.
-But Roberta isn’t very impressed with the few Scott Adams text adventures she buys for the home computer.
-Looking for a real challenge, she writes her own adventure game, and she and Ken decide to try something completely new by adding graphics to it.
+Upon learning that Scott and Alexis Adams, another computer gaming couple, have formed Adventure International in Florida and created several new Adventure-type games, Ken borrows a TRS-80 home computer from work and he and Roberta run through the Adams adventure game library.
+Varying little from Crowther and Woods’ original Adventure, with the same verb-noun parser and plain text screens, Roberta quickly tires of the format.
+Ken eventually purchases an Apple II computer in 1980, with the intention of creating a FORTRAN language compiler for the machine and selling it to Apple.
+Looking for a real challenge, and with the belief that she’s not the only person out there who wants to play more of these games, Roberta writes her own adventure for Ken to program on the computer, and they decide to try something completely new by adding images to go along with the text prompts.
 Mystery House, on 48K diskette for the Apple II, becomes the first computer adventure game to combine text with graphics.
 In a tale inspired by Agatha Christie’s And Then There Were None, as well as Parker Brothers’ mystery board game Clue, the player must roam a house finding treasure and avoiding the deadly fates of the other occupants.
 User input is a limited verb-noun parser with a vocabulary of a paltry 300-400 words… well below the over 600-word library available in Infocom adventure games like Zork.
 However, Mystery House does contain 70 images, rough outlines created by Roberta on a VersaWriter tablet using a metal arm with an electronic eye at the tip.
-With this arm, an image drawn on paper can be traced, and Ken writes a program to convert the drawings into plotting commands that the computer will execute, drawing the illustrations without having to take up too much memory space.
-He also invents a special language to create the game, for use only in making graphic adventure games, called the Sierra Creative Interpreter.
+With this arm, an image drawn on paper can be traced, and Ken writes a program to convert the drawings into plotting commands that the computer will execute, drawing the illustrations live while the game plays without having to take up the memory space of storing and displaying pre-drawn images.
+Even a type of rudimentary animation is present in Mystery House; when the player affects the drawn scene, by opening a door for instance, the program will redraw the image to display the change.
+Ken also invents a special language to create the game, for use only in making graphic adventure games, called the Sierra Creative Interpreter.
 SCI takes the same route as competitor Infocom’s ZIL; it is a platform-agnostic language that can be easily adapted to any computer.

 They launch their new company, On-Line Systems, along with Mystery House and two other programs called Skeetshoot and Trapshoot, with an ad in the pages of the May 1980 issue of Micro magazine.
 Despite the rudimentary artwork, the couple consider their products “interactive films”, and while this might seen a grandiose description, Mystery House IS a sensation upon release.
 Priced at $24.95, the Williams sell 11,000 copies of the game inside the first year, grossing nearly 300,000 dollars for the new company.
 It is a small step towards one of Ken Williams’ goal for his nascent company: to be bigger than Activision.